Kiyoshi K. Muranaga: Soldier

 For his actions in June 1944, he was posthumously awarded the Army's second-highest decoration, the Distinguished Service Cross.
 A 1990s review of service records for Asian Americans who received the Distinguished Service Cross during World War II led to Muranaga's award being upgraded to the Medal of Honor.
 In a ceremony at the White House on June 21, 2000, his surviving family was presented with his Medal of Honor by President Bill Clinton.
 Twenty-one other Asian Americans also received the medal during the ceremony, all but seven of them posthumously.

 Muranaga, aged 22 at his death, was buried in Evergreen Cemetery, Los Angeles, California.

 Muranaga's brothers were also soldiers.
 Kenichi (1924–2009) and Yoshio (1923–2008) also were in the 442nd.
 The youngest brother Tomi (born 1935) was a soldier in Korea.

 Medal of Honor citation

 Muranaga's Medal of Honor recognized his conduct in frontline fighting in central Italy in 1944.

 On June 26, 1944, Muranaga was serving as a private first class in the 442nd Regimental Combat Team.
-On that day, near Suvereto, Italy, he single-handedly manned his squad's mortar weapon in an attempt to destroy an enemy artillery gun.
-Muranaga was able to fire three shells before being killed by the enemy's return fire.
+On that day, near Suvereto, Italy, he single-handedly manned his squad's mortar in an exposed position in an attempt to destroy an enemy self-propelled gun that was firing on his company.
+Muranaga fired three shells before being killed by the enemy's return fire, but his actions forced the enemy vehicle to retreat.

 Private First Class Muranaga's official Medal of Honor citation reads: